adrianco12/Threat-Hunting-Project/README.md

 # Threat Hunting Project

 ## Overview
 This repository documents a **multi-VM threat hunting lab** designed to simulate an enterprise environment.
-As a cybersecurity analyst at *Structureality Inc.*, the goal of this project is to identify weaknesses, track Indicators of Compromise (IoCs), and strengthen defenses across a simulated internal network.
+Simulating a cybersecurity analyst, the goal of this project is to identify weaknesses, track Indicators of Compromise (IoCs), and strengthen defenses across a simulated internal network.

 ## Project Goals
 - Gain hands-on experience with threat hunting techniques.